dcavar/dcavar.github.io/README.md

 - **publications:** [ACL Anthology](https://aclanthology.org/people/d/damir-cavar/), [NLP-Lab](https://nlp-lab.org/publications/), local: [publications](/pubs) and [talks](/talks)
 - **office hours:** During the semester Thursdays 1:00-2:00 PM in my Ballantine Hall 511

+My research is inspired by [Steve Jobs' vision from 1985](https://youtu.be/yolkEfuUaGs).
+We are getting there.

 **Departmental Address:**
       [Indiana University],
       [Department of Linguistics],